hgcl/digital-garden/docs/2-fleeting/data-visualization-handbook-2020.md

 > The purpose of visualization is insight, not pictures
 > — Ben Shneiderman

-> The most important decision in making a map is not what to put in, but what to leave oShneiderman
+> The most important decision in making a map is not what to put in, but what to leave out

 - Definition of information design
   - > The selection of the presentation method and a layout for the information, taking into account the capabilities and limitations of the visual system, is called information design. (p.
 20)